-Cahokia, IL On or near this day, Lewis meets with Dehault Delassus, the Spanish Governor of Upper Louisiana, and all agree that the expedition should spend the winter near Cahokia.[1]According lieutenant governor Dehault Delassus, Lewis arrived in Cahokia on 6 December and visited the following day (see December 7, 1803).
+On this or the previous day, Lewis meets with Dehault Delassus, the Spanish Lt.
+Governor of Upper Louisiana, and all agree that the expedition should spend the winter near Cahokia.[1]According to Delassus, Lewis arrived in Cahokia on 6 December and visited him in St. Louis 7 December.
+Lewis’s dates—given in a letter on 19 December—differ slightly.

 The Spanish Governor